-Action # Title Description Total Funds Contributin g 1 Dean of Culture Voices will hire and retain a Dean of Culture that promotes an engaging, positive and safe school culture and environment that will maintain desired attendance and student engagement.
+Action # Title Description Total Funds Contributi ng Action 1 Dean of Culture Voices will hire and retain a Dean of Culture that promotes an engaging, positive and safe school culture and environment that will maintain desired attendance and student engagement.
 The Dean of Culture will train staff on the use of our social emotional supports and oversee enrichment programs at the school for TK-8.
 The Dean of Culture will provide parent/guardian education.
-This action is principally directed towards parents/guardians of unduplicated students, resulting in improved student success particularly for SED and EL students. \$105,935 Y 2 Enrichment Activities and Advisory Curriculum Voices will purchase enrichment activities and supplies for students and a SEL curriculum for all students.
+This action is principally directed towards parents/guardians of unduplicated students, resulting in improved student success particularly for SED and EL students \$98,268 Y Action 2 Enrichment Activities and Advisory Curriculum Voices will purchase enrichment activities and supplies for students and a SEL curriculum for all students.
 This includes CCSS aligned arts enrichment curriculum licensing and materials, as well as physical activity programs such as Playworks or dance enrichment and ToolBox Curriculum.
-Advisory/Student Council referred to as Grupo Estudiantil for Voices Middle School students will ensure we are teaching self-management skills to our adolescent students and create more teacher-student relationships outside of traditional academic areas. \$43,515 N 3 Student Success and Positive Behavior Support Voices will provide a data management system to track student behavior, provide intervention planning tools for individual students, and progress monitoring tools to determine whether the interventions are supporting students.
+Advisory/Student Council referred to as Grupo Estudiantil for Voices Middle School students will ensure we are teaching self-management skills to our adolescent students and create more teacher-student relationships outside of traditional academic areas.
+N Action 3 Student Success and Positive Behavior Support Voices will provide a data management system to track student behavior, provide intervention planning tools for individual students, \$13,000 Υ and progress monitoring tools to determine whether the interventions are supporting students.
 A curated library of intervention strategies aligned to the Voices School Culture Playbook will be available for teachers and staff that span all three MTSS tiers and each developmental stage (K-12).
-This data management system will also provide student attendance information and Network-side student survey results to promote a whole child approach. \$13,000 Y 3 Facility Maintenance Voices will maintain a safe and clean school facility and environment for students.
+This data management system will also provide student attendance information and Network-side student survey results to promote a whole child approach.
+Action 4 Facility Maintenance Voices will maintain a safe and clean school facility and environment for students.
 Custodians will continue to clean our facility regularly, and be available for any resurgence of the COVID-19 virus.
 We will continue to maintain our facility in good repair.
-Identified issues or needs will be tracked via the work order process and will be completed in a timely manner. \$976,815 N

-4 Admin Support Staff School staff conduct regular walk-throughs of the school facility and assure repairs are made in a timely manner. \$109,677 N • , taniin Support Stail The Business Manager will concentrate time on school attendance and reporting.
+Identified issues or needs will be tracked via the wok order process and will be completed in a timely manner \$617,867 N Day custodian to clean regularly and also had the afternoon custodian to provide deep cleaning.
+Action 5 Admin Support Staff School staff conduct regular walk-throughs of the school facility and assure repairs are made in a timely manner. \$209,837 N The Business Manager will concentrate time on school attendance and reporting.